What is Brushes in Illustrator?

 - Art Brushes: Art brushes acquire a vector and extend it across a line.
 This works genuinely well for watercolor brushes, pencil brushes, pen brushes, etc. If they are extended or flattened too much, you can get unsteady outcomes.

 - Bristle Brushes: Bristle brushes imitate the look of actual brushes.
 When you utilize these brushes, you will observe the distinction in how brush bristles exhibit and how it executes with various angles and pressures.

 Application and Sketching with Brushes

 Illustrator Brushes can be used in two ways.
-You can sketch them using the Paintbrush Tool(B) or you can register them to a path that is already present.
+You can sketch them using the Paintbrush Tool(B) or register them to a already present path.

 1. Brush Tool

 To sketch utilizing a brushstroke with the Paintbrush Tool(B), choose the Paintbrush Tool (B), select a brush from the Brush Panel and begin sketching.